tjoyner/ofvioletsandlicorice/chapter17.md

 "Baravalle is trying for the big score.
 He means to denounce Amalia, pass her off as crazy, and take the other half of Ginotta."

-Daniel smiled: "Just a minute.
+Daniel smiled.
+"Just a minute.
 It's not that simple.
 Amalia isn't crazy, she's just exasperated."

 "He and his friends say she tried to burn them at the table while they were eating."